gavinlyonsrepo/RpiMotorLib/Documentation/Nema11L298N.md

 # call the function pass the parameters
 mymotortest.motor_run(GpioPins , 0.1, 50, False, False, "half", .05)

-# good practise to cleanup GPIO at some point before exit
-GPIO.cleanup()
 ```

 If verbose is set to True various information on pin output and status is outputted to screen at end of a run